 I hope that you found some ideas here that will ease the burden of overspending at Christmas time.
 Remember what the season is truly about and just because you have a heart for giving and a limited income, doesn’t mean you can’t give something beautiful.

-Hey friends!
-Next week I will be starting a series and be showing you HOW I actually utilize this list of fun Gift Ideas with some simple tutorials.
+This is HOW I actually utilize this list of fun Gift Ideas with some simple tutorials.
 If you want to be sure and get updates, please subscribe so you won’t miss it.
 Of course it’s not at all mandatory, but sometimes it’s easier to simply get the deets straight to your inbox!

 If you’ve decided that Making homemade thrift store gifts isn’t for you…then maybe this gift guide is for you!